arcus/education_modules/_module_templates/standard_module_template.md

 @lesson_prep_r

 Note that you should have `r_file` filled out in the YAML header.
-It should be the

 ## Lesson Preparation: Interactive Python